-I am a PhD candidate in comparative politics in the Yale Department of Political Science, graduating in 2023, and a United States Institute of Peace (USIP) Peace Scholar.
+I am a Postdoctoral Research Associate in Princeton's Program in Latin American Studies.
+I was previously a PhD candidate in comparative politics and international relations in the Yale Department of Political Science and a United States Institute of Peace (USIP) Peace Scholar.
 I study violence, ideology, and socialization with a focus on qualitative methods.
-I am on the job market this cycle.

-I hold a B.A. from Swarthmore College in Peace and Conflict Studies and an M.A. and an MPhil from the Yale Political Science Department.
+I hold a B.A. from Swarthmore College in Peace and Conflict Studies, an M.A./MPhil from the Yale Political Science Department, and I will formally receive my PhD in December 2023.
 I have previously been a visiting researcher at the Centro de Investigación y Educación Popular/Programa por la Paz in Bogotá, Colombia.

-I can be reached at daniel.hirschel-burns at yale dot edu.
+I can be reached at dh4476 at princeton dot edu.
 I'm on Twitter under the handle @DHirschelBurns